Hotel and Restaurant Management A.A.S.

 Students will be required to comply with the dress and sanitation requirements of the American Culinary Federation.

 Note: The only jewelry permitted in cooking laboratories are wedding rings.
-No nail polish is allowed.
+No nail polish or fake nails are allowed.
 Full uniform attire is required for any food preparation activity in all labs at all times.
-Specific details regarding the Policies for Food Laboratories are available from the School of Hotel, Culinary Arts and Tourism.
+See the complete Policies for Food Laboratories.

 Each Hotel and Restaurant Management major must satisfy a work experience requirement of 600 hours, or its equivalent, in the hospitality industry.
 Details may be obtained from the Dean of the School of Hotel, Culinary Arts and Tourism.

-Students interested in obtaining a baccalaureate degree in Hospitality Management should seek information about SUNY Delhi’s Hospitality Management (B.B.A.): Hotel and Resort Management Concentration offered at SUNY Schenectady.
+Students interested in obtaining a bachelors degree in Hospitality Management should seek information about SUNY Delhi’s Hospitality Management (B.B.A.): with concentrations in Hotel and Restaurant Management.

 Request More Info